 How did your family and friends feel about you moving to France?

-I actually left my home town, Harrogate, for the Netherlands in 1998.
+I actually left my home town, Harrogate in 1998.
 It was a tough decision because I love Yorkshire and I`d lived there all of my life.
 Of course I worried about missing my family and friends.
 I was 24 at the time and my family were really supportive and encouraging.
-The move from Amsterdam to France five years later was fairly easy because I`d made the big move once already.
+The move to France five years later was fairly easy because I`d made the big move once already.
 I still travel back fairly frequently and also get a lot of friends visiting me here, plus my mum and dad have a holiday home about an hour away from me so we see each other all the time.

 What led you to start working in the property market in France?